mriale/PyDPainter/docs/menus/src/prefs.md

 This can be seen with a small 10x10 page size.
 On the left is regular symmetry and the on right is True Symmetry:<br>
 ![](true_symm.png)

-## SySFileDialog
+## SysFileDialog
-By default, PydPainter uses its own file requester, inspired by DeluxePaint.
-If retro nostalgia is okay, but you prefer your modern OS file request, you can check this option and and switch to your system's file directory.
-This works for all loading and saving.
-PydPainter will be completely frozen, waiting for the file request to be used.
-So to remind you of this, it displays a chessboard raster on top of the working screen.
+By default, PyDPainter uses its own file requester, inspired by Deluxe Paint.
+If you prefer your modern OS's file dialog window with support for thumbnail previews, shared drives, and different volumes, you can check this option.
+This works for all menu items that open and save.
+When the modern file dialog window is shown, PyDPainter will be completely frozen, waiting for you to pick a file or cancel.
+To remind you of this, it displays a checkerboard pattern on top of the canvas in PyDPainter.

 ![](open-picture-linux.png)<br>
-*Open Picture on a Linux OS*<br>
+*Open Picture with the system file dialog on Linux*

-*Note: to avoid any problems, like windows losts behind or PydPainter not showing up after file selection, full-screen mode 'F11' will always use the **PydPainter** query, whatever you choose.
-Sorry for the inconvenience, too many OS out there.*
+*Note: Because full screen mode (`F11`) takes over the screen, the system file dialog window can easily be lost behind the PyDPainter window with no easy way to get it back.
+Therefore, the SysFileDialog option will be ignored in full screen mode.*

 ## Coords
 Displays mouse x and y coordinates in the menu bar.
 When drawing rectangles, circles, ellipses and brushes selection, the coordinates are replaced by the distance in pixels between the point of origin and your mouse position.